 The benefits of such experiences compound over their future educational and professional years, making the impact of these opportunities significant.

-We believe access to these early enrichment experiences will help shape the post-secondary trajectory of students.
+We believe access to early enrichment experiences can help shape the post-secondary trajectory of Waianae Coast students.

 What Can I Apply For?